Skip to main content

 Board Members

-The Board holds its monthly meetings on the 3rd Wednesday of each month, except in December when we take a break.
-Meetingare held at the Goodwin Store, Chilcoot, CA until further notice at.
-6:30 pm.
+The Board holds its monthly meetings on the 3rd Tuesday of each month at 5:00 PM, except in December when we take a break.
+Meetings are held at the New Life Christian Center, 72690 CA-70, Portola, CA 96122, USA.

 The Board meetings are open to the public.
 If you need handicapped assistance please call or email us 24 hours in advance of the meeting to help us make sure we can accomodate your needs.
 The facilities are wheelchair accessible.